arihant2math/cargo-csc/README.md

 ## Installing Dictionaries
 `cargo-csc` requires dictionaries to test words against.
-Most dictionaries (assuming they aren't stored by cspell as tries) can be imported with the following command:
+We now have a first-party dictionary repository: https://github.com/arihant2math/cargo-csc-dicts

+To install the first-party dictionaries, run:

 ```
-cargo-csc import-cspell
+cargo-csc import-dictionaries
 ```

 This command also updates the installed dictionaries if rerun.

-Any text files can be imported with `cargo-csc install <URL|PATH>`.
+Any additional text files you'd want to use as dictionaries (`words.txt` for example) can be imported with `cargo-csc install <URL|PATH>`.

 # CLI Usage Guide